 There are several things to do in Palo Duro Canyon State Park, but the absolute BEST things to do can all be done in just one day.
 So if you are taking a quick day trip from Amarillo or if Palo Duro Canyon State Park is along your epic Texas road trip, this guide is going to be perfect for YOU!

 Palo Duro Canyon State Park is one of the best State Parks in the Lone Star State.
 It is known as the Grand Canyon of Texas.
-Furthermore, it’s the second-largest canyon in the Unites States (second to, of course, Grand Canyon National Park).
+Moreover, it is the second largest canyon in the Unites States (second to of course, Grand Canyon National Park).